siemens/ix/CONTRIBUTING.md

 1. Build the library: `pnpm build --filter \!documentation`

-2. Start the playwright docker container (Currently *v1.45.1-jammy*, but can be a newer version) mounting the current working directory into the containers *work* directory:
+2. Start the playwright docker container (Currently *v1.45.1-jammy*, but can be a newer version) mounting the current working directory into the container's *work* directory:

 ```sh
 docker run -v $(pwd):/work/ -w /work -it mcr.microsoft.com/playwright:v1.45.1-jammy /bin/bash